 - Place the sugar in a medium-sized blow and zest the blood oranges directly into the bowl on top of the sugar.
 Use your fingers to rub the zest and sugar together.
 This method better releases the oils and flavor of the orange zest into the cake batter.

 - For this cake you will need 1 cup in total of blood orange juice - 1/4 cup for the cake, 1/2 cup for the soaking syrup and about 1/4 cup for the glaze.
 After zesting your oranges juice them until you 1 cup of juice.

-- Scrape down the bowl.
-Add eggs one at a time on low speed and then increase to medium until each egg is well incorporated.
+- Scrape down the sides and bottom of the bowl and the paddle attachment.
+Add the eggs one at a time and beat on medium speed until each egg is well incorporated, about 20 seconds.
 Stop the mixer after adding the first 3 eggs and scrape the bowl from the bottom to ensure the ingredients are well mixed.
-Add the remaining 2 eggs and scrape the down the after adding the last egg.
+Add the remaining 2 eggs one at time and scrape the down the sides and bottom of the bowl after beating in the last egg.